Search

 5. Seam Tape

 man applies builder board seam tape to floor protection on a construction site.
-Seam tape plays a crucial role in floor protection during construction or renovation projects.
-When laying down temporary floor protection like Builder Board, seam tape joins the sheets together, ensuring no dirt, debris, or spills can get underneath and damage the surface.
+Seam tape is an important part of protecting floors during construction or renovation projects.
+When you’re using temporary surface protection products like Builder Board, seam tape helps connect the sheets together so they stay in place.
+This creates a strong barrier that keeps out dirt, dust, and spills, which could otherwise damage the floor underneath.

 6. Drywall Tape